Ideal Time to Visit Pakistan 2026 Seasonal Travel Guide

 Here’s a brief information about Pakistan seasons and where to travel during these weather conditions:

-Summit and trekking to the most elevated lake in Pakistan is only possible during summers.
+Summiting and trekking to the highest lake in Pakistan are only possible during the summer.
 Some of the highest lakes are:

 • Rush Lake